 I always enjoyed building things as a kid, but I wasn't the best student, so university was never my plan.
 I got my start through a family friend who owned a business building machinery for Zerella Fresh.
 I worked there during high school, loved it, and started an engineering career focused on machinery for horticulture.
 When that business closed, I transitioned directly to working for Zerella Fresh as part of their maintenance team.

-- Diagnose and repair mechanical faults in farm vehicles and equipment. - > Perform preventative maintenance on engines, transmissions, and hydraulics. - > Maintain farm machinery such as harvesters, tractors, and pumps. - > Order and install spare parts as needed. - > Keep records of repairs and maintenance schedules.
+- Diagnose and repair mechanical faults in farm vehicles and equipment. - > Perform preventative maintenance on engines, transmissions, and hydraulics. - > Maintain farm machinery such as harvesters, tractors, and pumps. - > Keep records of repairs and maintenance schedules.